muru/cs715/specrtl/asgn4-srtl-arm-md/arm-a-woc.md

 	  (const_string "nocond")
 	  (const_string "unconditional"))))

-; Predicable means that the insn can be conditionally executed based on ; an automatically added predicate (additional patterns are generated by ; gen...).
-We default to 'no' because no Thumb patterns match this rule ; and not all ARM patterns do.
 //Pattern#31
 (define_attr "predicable" "no,yes" (const_string "no"))

-; Only model the write buffer for ARM6 and ARM7.
-Earlier processors don't ; have one.
-Later ones, such as StrongARM, have write-back caches, so don't ; suffer blockages enough to warrant modelling this (and it can adversely ; affect the schedule).
 //Pattern#32
 (define_attr "model_wbuf" "no,yes" (const (symbol_ref "arm_tune_wbuf")))

-; WRITE_CONFLICT implies that a read following an unrelated write is likely ; to stall the processor.
-Used with model_wbuf above.
 //Pattern#33
 (define_attr "write_conflict" "no,yes"
   (if_then_else (eq_attr "type"